Wheest/wheest.github.io/_posts/2026-02-03-post_punk_press_glenn_gibson.md

 **They employed the likes of Hunter S. Thompson for articles?**

-_Aye, actually mad people.
+_Yes, some real mavericks.
 One person they employed was Cameron Crowe, who went on to become a film director.
 A film he wrote, 'Almost Famous,' was semi-autobiographical._